Climbing Mt. Blanc – Guest Interview & Jöttnar Kit List

 As most people are aware, layering is the best way to prepare for any outdoor activity and never was it more true on their climb.

-Gavin and his family were spending a week with us in Morzine on a self-catered summer holiday with the Mt.
-Blanc climb added during the week.
+Gavin and his family were spending a week with us in Morzine on a self-catered summer holiday with climbing Mt.
+Blanc added during the week.
 Hunter Chalets arranged all aspects of the climb as well as organizing accommodation for his wife for one night in Chamonix who wanted to be there to congratulate him on his return.
 Meanwhile, in resort, our 24hr concierge and resort driver were taking care of the rest of his family who were enjoying the bustling summer life in Morzine.

 Hunter Chalets: “What attracted you to climbing Mt.
 Blanc in the first place?”